astrapi69/randomizer/README.md

 ```
 ext {
 			...
-    randomizerVersion = "8.2"
+    randomizerVersion = "8.3"
 			...
 }
 ```

-and then add the dependency to the dependencies area
+then add the dependency to the dependencies area

 ```
 dependencies {